bostjan-cigan/timed-retry-queue/README.md

 import { TimedRetryQueue } from '@kijuub/timed-retry-queue'

 const options: TimedRetryQueueOptions = {
-    default_retries: 8
+    defaultRetries: 8,
+    passCurrentResults: true
 }
 const executer = new TimedRetryQueue( options )
 ```

-The parameter `default_retries` overrides the default number of retries for a failed task that does not have the retries options specified.
+The parameter `defaultRetries` overrides the default number of retries for a failed task that does not have the retries options specified.
 By default this is set to 1.

+The parameter `passCurrentResults` is `false` by default.
+With this the current queue results get passed to the next function that needs to be executed (following the arguments).

 ### Adding tasks